franciscoengenheiro/chelas-movies-database/README.md

 - The client component is responsible for all the logic surrounding a client interaction, namely logging in or registering a new user.

 ## Data Access
-- **Elastic Search** - Provides data access to a [Elastic search](https://www.elastic.co/) database.
+- **Elastic Search** - Provides data access to a [Elastic Search](https://www.elastic.co/) database.
 Consists of several sub-modules that know Elastic Search HTTP API.

 - **Internal Memory** - Provides data access to internal memory stored data in the [local data](#data-local) package files.

 - **Fetch** - Provides access to two fetch modules implementations:
-    - ***Local fetch*** - simulates a fetch operation, in order to mimic environmental conditions and work without any limitations.
+    - **Local fetch** - simulates a fetch operation, in order to mimic environmental conditions and work without any limitations.
-    - ***Node Fetch*** - represents the [node-fetch](https://www.npmjs.com/package/node-fetch) module used to retrieve resources from a container in the web.
+    - **Node Fetch** - represents the [node-fetch](https://www.npmjs.com/package/node-fetch) module used to retrieve resources from a container in the web.

 - **Util** - Provides access to auxiliary functions, including file operations such as asynchronous read and write.
 The only current format supported is [JSON](https://www.json.org/json-en.html).